Tour of the Church

 The font is situated to the front by the South East door to the church (this was moved from the St. Laurence corner during Re-ordering); it is lovely for the congregation to be able to watch the baptisms taking place.

 The gallery is not in general use, but access is gained to the Belfry.
-In the tower is a peal of eight bells, rung by our dedicated team of Bell Ringers 52 weeks of the year, before the Sunday Eucharist at 10.00am.
-The Bell Ringers are available to ring at weddings.
+In the tower is a peal of eight bells, rung by local ringers on request at weddings and on Friday evenings (see above)

 The centre Aisle has been walked by many a bride to her future husband waiting at the altar.
 You can see the main altar at the back of church, under the beautiful stained glass window.
 The altar is used for Choral Evensong and said Evening Prayer.
 The choir stalls are sited below the main altar on either side.
 During the Re-ordering the nave altar was put in place.
-This can be moved easily for concerts, as can the communion rail, when concerts take place.
+This can be moved for concerts, as can the communion rail.
 The door on the left leads to the Choir Vestry, Servers Vestry and upstairs is the Robing Room for the Clergy.
 The door on the right is the south west door.

 Around the communion rails are some beautiful tapestry kneelers, these show the activities of may church organisations, including uniformed groups, bell ringers, and the choir.
 The kneelers have been made over the years by members of the congregation and people in the parish.